yurisuika/Zehn/README.md

 ### Customization
 Zehn features various options to change the look and layout of the skin, including hiding and showing content, changing avatar style, and more.

+#### Millennium
-For Millennium, use the respective tabs under the theme's settings.
+Use the respective tabs under the theme's settings.

+#### SFP
-For SFP, you may edit the config in `~/config/options.json` to dynamically patch in options for the skin!
+You may edit the config in `~/config/options.json` to dynamically patch in options for the skin!
 Please reference the values in `~/skin.json` for now to know what they do.
 The skin folder must be named `Zehn` for this to work at the present time!

+> [!IMPORTANT]
-> Please note that if you are not using Millennium, you must now set the `enable` option to `true` in `options.json`.
+> Please note that if you are not using Millennium, you must now set the `enable` option to `true` in `options.json`, and vice versa.
 This is to prevent the JSON config patches from being injected in addition to the patches already selected through Millennium's own settings system.

-#### Colorization
+### Colorization
 You can colorize both the foreground and background of Zehn!

+#### Millennium
-For Millennium, configure color blending under the `Theme` tab.
+Configure color blending under the `Theme` tab.
 Set the blending amount, choose either the colors (under the `Colors` tab) or just use your accent color, and you've got a whole new look!

+#### SFP
-For SFP, edit the config in `~/config/options.json` as usual.
+Edit the config in `~/config/options.json` as usual.

 ![color](https://raw.githubusercontent.com/yurisuika/Zehn/refs/heads/assets/color.png)

-#### Mascots
+### Mascots
 You can give your waifu a home in your library by adding a mascot in Steam's UI folder.
 From the Steam directory, place your `waifu` image in `~/steamui/mascots/` and enjoy.
 Supports JPG, GIF, and PNG file types.

 ![waifu](https://raw.githubusercontent.com/yurisuika/Zehn/refs/heads/assets/waifu.png)